 Immediately following the exam, the Affiliate sends the test sheets to the Society.
 On receipt of the test sheets, the Society mails the certification card (with the crest and medal if appropriate) directly to candidates.
-It is important that the Affiliate provide candidates' complete addresses including postal code on test sheets or master sheets.
+It is important that the Affiliate provide candidates' complete mailing addresses including unit number (where applicable) and postal code on test sheets or master sheets.